How to Replace a Skylight Dome

 - Polymer (Acrylic & Polycarbonate Domes)

 Polymer Domed Skylights will withstand small to moderate sized hail however like all roofing materials they will be damaged by large hail.
 In the recent storm some Polymer Skylight Domes that were replaced were more than 35 years old which gives testament to their durability having survived more than 35 seasons of extreme Australian weather.
 The domed shape combined with the softer Polymer material gives the dome the ability to absorb most hail impacts without breaking.
+Here's an example of How to replace the Traditional Frame and Dome (TFD)

 What to do when your Skylight is damaged.